 Are you finding it hard to keep a track of all the different payments you have each month?
 Let us know which ones you’re struggling with and we can help prioritise your bills and get the help you need before you miss a payment.

 Here are the bills and payments you need to tackle first

-We’ve sorted the ones you’ve told us you’re worried about into the order you need look at first.
-It’s important to tackle these as they carry the most serious consequences if you don’t pay them.
+We’ve listed the ones you’ve told us you’re worried about in priority order, so you know which ones to look at first.
+It’s important to tackle these first as they carry the most serious consequences if you don’t pay them.

 To get specific help on bills and payments relevant to you, select from the Bill prioritiser above